 This is the most clear-cut capability gap between the two platforms.
 Vested Finance is long-only.
 If you believe Tesla is overvalued and headed for a correction, Vested has nothing for you.
 You can’t short.
 You can’t hedge.
 You can only not own Tesla.

 CoinDCX US Futures allows short positions on any of its 20+ listed stocks.
 Go short Tesla, set your stop above the recent high, and your risk is clearly defined and bounded.
 This makes CoinDCX unique in the Indian retail market for US stocks โ it’s the only consumer-facing platform that enables Indian retail traders to express bearish views on US stocks directly.
+Similar walkthroughs exist for shorting Meta and shorting the NASDAQ 100.

 Shorting use cases that CoinDCX handles and Vested doesn’t: hedging an existing US portfolio against market corrections, speculating on overvalued stocks before earnings, capturing downside during macro shocks (Fed surprise, geopolitical events), and funding rate arbitrage (going short on high-funding-rate stocks to collect the funding payment).

-โถ Winner: CoinDCX โ complete advantage on leverage and shorting โ Vested has neither
+โถ Winner: CoinDCX complete advantage on leverage and shorting โ Vested has neither

 Deposit Speed and Access โ When You Need to Trade Now